 Let’s start with a brief overview of the product and its features.
-The Pixel Buds retail at €169/£149 and for this you will get two earbuds, tethered together with a small wire that sits on the back of your neck, with a microphone, touchpad and speakers, all contained in a 66.2 mm x 65.5 mm x 28.6 mm charging case.
-It’s available in three colours (‘Just Black’, ‘Clearly White’, and ‘Kinda Blue’) with a battery life that offers 5 hours of listening time (although Google also explains that multiple charges will get you up to 24 hours).
-It has some features that we’re already used to (one-touch audio control, tap to play and pause, swipe to change the volume) and then it has its major USP – real-time voice-controlled translation.
+With the Pixel Buds retail, you get two earbuds, tethered together with a small wire that sits on the back of your neck, with a microphone, touchpad, and speakers, all contained in a 66.2 mm x 65.5 mm x 28.6 mm charging case.
+It’s available in three colors (‘Just Black,’ ‘Clearly White,’ and ‘Kinda Blue’) with a battery life that offers 5 hours of listening time (although Google also explains that multiple charges will get you up to 24 hours).
+It has some features that we’re already used to (one-touch audio control, tap to play and pause, swipe to change the volume), and its major USP – real-time voice-controlled translation.

-Comparisons between Google’s product and that of its tech giant rival are inevitable, particularly as the products offer similar functionality (albeit with varying levels of success), but that’s not the focus of this blog: we’re more interested in examining the Pixel Buds’ potential to be a reliable and practical translation tool.
+Comparisons between Google’s products and its tech giant rival are inevitable, mainly as the products offer similar functionality (albeit with varying levels of success).
+However, that’s not the focus of this post: we’re more interested in examining the Pixel Buds’ potential to be a reliable and practical translation tool.

 Let’s start with the translation process.
-As I mentioned, in order for the translation feature to work you’ll need to have the Google Translate app running on your smartphone (which must be a first-generation Pixel phone or a Pixel 2 phone – it’s not compatible with other handsets).
-Once you’re set up you activate the Assistant by pressing and holding the right earbud and giving a command, such as, “Google, help me speak French.”
+As we mentioned, for the translation feature to work, you’ll need to have the Google Translate app running on your smartphone (which must be a first-generation Pixel phone or a Pixel 2 phone – it’s not compatible with other handsets).
+Once you’re set up, you activate the assistant by pressing and holding the right earbud and giving a command, such as, “Google, help me speak French.”

-The perennial problem with voice-activated assistants: unless you speak the ‘Assistant’ lingo it’s likely that you’ll be misunderstood and have to repeat yourself a couple of times.
-That might be manageable if you’re on your own but if you’re stood in front of a stranger in a foreign city trying to get directions to the train station then you may run out of patience a little faster.
+The perennial problem with voice-activated assistants exacerbates this: unless you speak the ‘Assistant’ lingo, you’ll likely be misunderstood and have to repeat yourself a couple of times.
+That might be manageable if you’re on your own, but if you’re standing in front of a stranger in a foreign city trying to get directions to the train station, you may run out of patience a little faster.